charliechesney/DeepWritingPlanetEarth/README.md

 https://subslikescript.com/series/Planet_Earth-795176

 Alternate version for more variety and animal facts, use AnimalFacts.txt.
+Set Epochs to 30 and temparute to 0.4 for best results.

 Sources include the Planet Earth scripts plus: https://www.thefactsite.com/300-random-animal-facts/

 https://bestlifeonline.com/animal-facts/